turbodami/foodlog/README.md

-follow your diet and keep track of what you eat with some lines of Ruby 🍜
+keep track of what you eat with some lines of Ruby 🍜